lucky-elsa/Atlas/README.md

 </h1>

 <p align="center">
- Konnichiwa Senpai, I am "Atlas" an Opensource WhatsApp bot made by <a href="https://github.com/FantoX001">FantoX</a> and his team "Atlas" to do everything that's beyond imagination with highest features and stability built with Baileys Multi Device support.
+ Konnichiwa Senpai, I am "Atlas" an Opensource WhatsApp bot made by <a href="https://github.com/FantoX001">FantoX</a> and his team "Atlas" to do everything that's beyond imagination with highest <b>Features</b> and <b>Stability</b> and <b>Compatibility</b> built with Baileys Multi Device support.

 <h3 align="center"> Atlas MD - The Future Is Here
 </h4>